by Gabe Hanson / Weber Thompson Architects

 All non-residential and multifamily buildings 20,000 SF or greater in the City of Seattle are required to annually report energy benchmarking data.
 Buildings less than 20,000 SF may report voluntarily, but are not required.

 The City of Seattle has the legal authority to assess fines for non-compliance.
-If building energy data is not reported annually, the Office of Sustainability and Environment will attempt to notify the owner of record first through a letter or postcard stating that the building is overdue.
-For continued non-compliance, official warning letters will be sent to the owner of record and if known, the associated registered agent.
-These warning letters are designed to encourage compliance as they state the time remaining to comply before penalties will be assessed.
-Finally a Notice of Violation with penalties is assessed for those in violation with SMC 22.92.010.
+If building energy data is not reported annually, the Office of Sustainability and Environment will attempt to notify the owner of record first through a letter or postcard.
+For continued non-compliance, official warning letters will be sent to the owner of record and if known, their registered agent.
+The warning letters are designed to encourage compliance as they state the time remaining to comply before penalties will be assessed.
+Finally, a Notice of Violation with penalties is assessed for those in violation with SMC 22.92.010.

 Penalties for Failure to Report

-Penalties will be assessed as follows for the following past due and upcoming energy reports:
+Penalties will be assessed as follows for the following past due energy reports:

 Notice of Violation

-If you have received a Notice of Violation (NOV), you have the right to appeal this violation.
+A Notice of Violation (NOV) may be appealed.
 All appeals will be reviewed through an administrative review process.
-You must respond to a notice of violation within thirty (30) calendar days from the date served.
-Failure to respond within thirty (30) calendar days of service will result in entry of an order that you committed the violation and are responsible for the penalties.
+You must respond to a Notice of Violation within thirty (30) calendar days from the date served.
+Failure to respond within thirty (30) calendar days will result in entry of an order that you committed the violation and are responsible for the penalties.
 An appeal response must be in the Office of Sustainability and Environment by 5:00 p.m. on the day the response is due.
-If you request administrative review, you must submit a request for a NOV appeal with a completed Energy Benchmarking and Reporting Violation Review Form (below).
+If you request administrative review, you must submit the following form:

 How to Appeal an Administrative Review Decision: Following Administrative Review, the defendant has the right to appeal the administrative review decision to the Hearing Examiner.
 Administrative Review Appeals must be received by the Hearing Examiner within fifteen (15) calendar days from the decision issued date.
 Any mailed response must be in the Office of the Hearing Examiner by 5:00 p.m. on the day the response is due.
 Visit www.seattle.gov/examiner or call (206) 684-0521 to learn more.